jessamynsmith/django-getting-started/README.md

 1. Sign up for a GitHub account: https://github.com/join

+1. Set up your GitHub SSH key so you don't have to type username and password on the command line every time: https://help.github.com/articles/generating-ssh-keys/

 1. Select a code editor.
 I like PyCharm but it does require a paid license.
 Other popular options are [Sublime text](http://www.sublimetext.com/2), [textmate](https://macromates.com/), [Emacs](http://mally.stanford.edu/~sr/computing/emacs.html), and [Vim](http://vim.wikia.com/wiki/Tutorial).